ganesa90/si_vtln_spkAdapt/README.md

-data/XRMB_database - Contains a sample subset of the audio files from XRMB dataset for experiments tools/ - Some Matlab tools that may be required to run the code speaker_ubms/ - Directory to store the GMM speaker models
+data/XRMB_database - Contains a sample subset of the audio files from XRMB dataset for experiments tools/ - Some Matlab tools that may be required to run the code speaker_ubms/ - Directory to store the GMM speaker models config/ - HTK config files for extracting MFCC39 features using various VTLN warping factors.
+	  These files are used during grid search

 Scripts:
 train_speaker_ubm.m - Script to trian the GMM models for each target speaker